do as the Romans do. Yeah, yeah, a common phrase, whyrya posting about that?

 1. Guess what?
 This often heard and used phrase actually first came from a resolution to a controversy over proper observances in the Christian church.
 Yeah, really, it comes from the "worship wars" but hardly anyone even knows that.

-2. It's only half of what was originally said, and once known, the other half puts a whole different meaning to both the first half and to the whole.
+2. It's only half of what was originally said, and once the other half is known, it puts a whole different meaning to both the first half and to the whole.

 3. The whole matter leads nicely into the upcoming post on the commemoration of the Presentation of the Augsburg Confession later this month, giving important lessons on confessing that confession now.